 Using this toolkit is an enjoyable and useful experience.
 It can create beautiful color-coded graphics with the necessary input information.
 You can get loads of effects without doing any extra coding.
 You can download the visualizations that you want instead of the entire package, making it not so bulky on the web pages.
 Since this toolkit is for data visualization, you might think it is useful for data analysts; however, you need some coding experience to use it.

 Pixi js can create stunning digital content.
 This open-source, cross-platform 2D engine helps create games and interactive, animation-based websites.
 Disney is one of the many big names that use Pixi to create their digital content.
-Pixi is a super-fast rendering engine and uses WebGL for its performance, however when WebGL is not supported, HTML canvas is used.
-Pixi is sturdy and straightforward as it hides the functionality of some of the most complex functions into a simple, ready to use the library.
-If you know Adobe flash, Pixi is the easiest thing to learn next.
+Pixi is a super-fast rendering engine and uses WebGL for its performance, however, when WebGL is not supported, HTML canvas is used.
+Pixi is sturdy and straightforward as it hides the functionality of some of the most complex functions into a simple, ready-to-use library.
+If you know Adobe Flash, Pixi is the easiest thing to learn next.

-Cross-browser JS library and API that allows for the creation of beautiful animations, Three.js relies on WebGL rather than conventional browser-plugins.
-Through its library utilities, developers can include complex 3D animations on their website without much effort.
+Cross-browser JS library and API that allows for the creation of beautiful animations, Three.js relies on WebGL rather than conventional browser plugins.
+Through its library utilities, developers can include complex 3D animations on their websites without much effort.
 Three.js include many features like geometry, lights, materials, shaders, effects, scenes, data loaders, animation, and much more.
 The library is a single js file.
 Since the source code is hosted on the GitHub repository, there is a lot of support and documents available for Three.js.

 10. React js